kendrick010/KH-CoM-Card-Dataset/README.md

 <!------------------------------------------ About The Project ---------------------------------------------------------->
 ## About The Project

-After finishing the Kingdom Hearts: Re:Chain of Memories and a Data Science project course, I was motivated to contribute a dataset of all battle cards featured in Kingdom Hearts: Re:Chain of Memories (specifcally for Sora's story mode).
+After finishing Kingdom Hearts: Re:Chain of Memories and a data science project-based course, I was motivated to contribute a dataset of my own of all battle cards featured in Kingdom Hearts: Re:Chain of Memories (specifcally for Sora's story mode).
 All card stats and descriptions will be scraped from https://www.khguides.com/.

-The dataset will contain battle cards, specifically attack, magic, item, summon, friend, and enemy cards.
+The dataset will contain battle cards, specifically attack, magic, item, friend, and enemy cards.
 A unique combat mechanic were sleights, where stocking three cards can trigger combos depending on their prerequisites.
 I plan to implement scripts to detect/suggest all sleights from a given deck.